 Traveling in RV comfort to a music festival ranks near the top for reasons to own or rent an RV.
 Whether your musical tastes run to country, blues or classic rock, there’s a festival nearly every weekend from early spring to Labor Day.

 Why not start planning your own trips to music festivals this year?
 We’d like to help you get started - here are four of the top music festivals for taking your RV.

 4 of the Best Music Festivals to Bring Your RV Along for the Ride

-RV Traveler Tip for Outside Lands: Park the RV at a campground in a nearby town like Pacifica, San Leandro or Greenbrae and consider using SF’s awesome mass transit system rather than driving in, as parking at the festival is limited.
-If you’re lucky enough to camp within biking distance, there’s a secure bike valet service on-site at the fest, or you can take advantage of Lyft service to get you there from the RV park.
+Pro Tip: Park the RV at a campground in a nearby town like Pacifica, San Leandro or Greenbrae and consider using SF’s awesome mass transit system rather than driving in, as parking at the festival is limited.
+If you’re lucky enough to camp within biking distance, there’s a secure bike valet service on-site at the fest, or you can take advantage of Lyft or Uber to get you there from the RV park.

 What could be better than spending the weekend in the company of music fans and knowing RV luxury awaits each night?
 Plan to indulge in at least one music festival this year as you set your RV travel itinerary.
 It’s something every RV camping fan should experience.